Xilinx/mlir-aie/docs/buildHostLin.md

        > **An error is expected in this step.** Ignore it.

+1. Build XDNA-Driver.
 Below steps are adapted from [here](https://github.com/amd/xdna-driver).

-1. Build XDNA.

     ```
     cd $XDNA_SRC_DIR/build